CosmicBridge/server/README.md

 Right now the system does not involve stake mechanics, since the idea is to rely on a trusted, well-known set of validators.
 In the future, staking mechanics, based on BTC staking or a native token, could be implemented easily as Cosmos supports them.

 ### How it works

-<b>The network supports three main transaction types once the app is running</b>

-Generally, connecting to the payment zone should be done via the Tendermint API.
-Following are a few examples you can run from the command line.
+Connecting to the payment zone is done via the Tendermint API.
+Transactions have a 'command' field that indicates the type of transaction.
+Following are examples for possible transactions:

-* User wants to register a particular transaction to the masteraddress as a deposit into the payment zone network.
-To deposit a balance of 3 satoshis onto ADDRESS1, just do:

-  `curl http://localhost:PORT/txs -d '{"depositId": "XXX", "amount":3.0, "to": "ADDRESS1", "command": "deposit"}'`

-* User wants to withdraw funds from the payment zone into his/her bitcoin account.
-To payout a balance of 3 satoshis onto ADDRESS1, just do:
+* <b>Deposit</b> - process a deposit made on the Bitcoin chain to the Payment Zone master address, so the bitcoin can be used for payments in the Cosmic Bridge Payment Zone:

-  `curl http://localhost:PORT/txs -d '{"amount":2.0, "from": "ADDRESS1", "command": "withdraw"}'`
+  `curl http://localhost:PORT/txs -d '{"command": "deposit", "txHash": "<Transaction ID of the Bitcoint transaction>"}'`

-* User wants to send funds from within the payment zone to another address.
+* <b>Pay</b> - perform a payment within the payment zone.

-To make a microtransaction of 1 satoshi from ADDRESS1 to ADDRESS2, just do:
+For instance, to perform a microtransaction of 1 satoshi from ADDRESS1 to ADDRESS2:

- `curl http://localhost:PORT/txs -d '{"amount": 1, "from": "ADDRESS1", "to": "ADDRESS2", "signature": "XXX", "command": "pay"}'`
+ `curl http://localhost:PORT/txs -d '{"command": "pay", "amount": 1, "from": "ADDRESS1", "to": "ADDRESS2", "signature": "<XXX - see below>"}'`

+The signature is a proof of ownership.
+It should be the transaction ID of one of the deposit transactions to the 'from' address, signed with that address' private key.
+Note that the depositing Bitcoin addresses are used for transaction addressing within the Payment Zone (e.g. on the Cosmos chain) as well - there's no need for 'new' or Cosmic-Bridge-specific addresses.

 ### Checking the app state (Balances).
 To check the balance of ADDRESS1, just do: